Krishnakumar-Naik/Password-Manager/README.md

 ### How to Use:

 1. **🚀 Launch the Application**: Run the Java program to start the application.
-2. **🔑 Login**: Enter the master password to access the encrypted data.
 3. **🔑 Password Management**:
    - Add new passwords with associated details (e.g., service name, username, password).
    - View and decrypt stored passwords when needed.